 Students who are potentially eligible may receive a single Pre-ETS or multiple Pre-ETS according to their need and desire to participate.
-Providing or purchasing Pre-ETS for potentially eligible students is not intended to be an avenue to circumvent the VR process, and at some point, a potentially eligible individual may need VR services that Pre-ETS cannot fund, such as psychological assessment, durable medical equipment, transportation, or tuition.
-To access VR services, a Pre-ETS potentially eligible individual must apply for VR, be determined eligible, and have an Individualized Plan for Employment (IPE) for provision of the additional VR services.
+Providing or purchasing Pre-ETS for potentially eligible students is not intended to be an avenue to circumvent the VR process, and at some point, a potentially eligible individual may need VR services that Pre-ETS may not fund, such as psychological assessments, durable medical equipment, transportation, and tuition.
+Generally, and as a best practice after the provision or purchase of a Pre-ETS, the TVRC or VR counselor assigned to a potentially eligible case as the point of contact should counsel and provide the student with appropriate information related to the following options:

+The individual may continue as a student who is potentially eligible and able to access additional Pre-ETS;

+The student may apply for the full array of VR services, which include additional Pre-ETS, as needed; or

+The VR counselor may close the case if the student does not wish to access additional Pre-ETS or to apply for additional VR services.

+To access VR services, a potentially eligible individual must apply for VR, be determined eligible, and have an IPE for provision of the additional VR services.

+As long as the individual meets the definition of a student with a disability, the individual will continue to be potentially eligible until the age requirements are exceeded or the individual applies for VR services and eligibility is determined.
 If a potentially eligible student has completed the VR application process and has been determined ineligible, the provision of Pre-ETS stops, and he or she is no longer considered potentially eligible.

-WIOA requires VR to document information for anyone receiving Pre-ETS activities.
-This is different for potentially eligible individuals than for someone who has been determined eligible for VR.
-The data required for a student with a disability who is requesting or participating in Pre-ETS activities and has not applied for VR services can be captured on the VR1820, Request to Receive Pre-Employment Transition Services form, which includes:
+WIOA requires VR to document specific data (listed below) for anyone receiving Pre-ETS.
+This requirement differs, depending on whether the customer has been determined to be potentially eligible or eligible for VR.
+The data required for a student with a disability who is requesting or participating in Pre-ETS activities and has not applied for VR services can be captured on the VR1820, Request to Receive Pre-Employment Transition Services form, which includes fields for entering the student’s:

-a Social Security number (preferable if available) or another unique identifier such as a student school identification number, a state-issued identification card number, or driver's license number;
+Social Security number (preferable if available) or another unique identifier such as a student school identification number, a state-issued identification card number, or driver's license number;

 date of birth;